 Fortunately, federal law protects the troops from this type of firing with a law called the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), which requires employers to reemploy workers called away for up to five years of military service; preserve an employee’s benefits while he or she is gone; preserves his or her seniority; and requires employers to reasonably accommodate a disabled veteran.
 Employees can file a claim for violations of USERRA through the government or through the courts.

-If you or someone you care about may have been the victim of a USERRA violation, contact the Louthian Law Firm today at Toll free: 888-662-0429 or Locally: 803-454-1200. or online for a free evaluation of your case.
+If you or someone you care about may have been the victim of a USERRA violation, contact the Louthian Law Firm toll free at (803) 454-1200 or online for an evaluation of your case.

 USERRA applies to every public and private employer in our nation and to everyone in the “uniformed services” — all five branches of the military, including Reserves; the National Guard; the commissioned corps of the Public Health Service; and some employees of the National Disaster Medical System.
 The law prohibits employers from firing, refusing to hire or rehire, refusing to promote or denying benefits to any employee on the basis of military service.
 It also prohibits retaliation against employees who exercise their rights under USERRA.
 Employees who leave their jobs are entitled under the law to choose to retain job benefits like pension, vacation and health insurance, although they may be required to pay up to 102% of any health premium.